Saturday, April 29, 2023

 Our lunch orders arrived and as we ate, Byrne went on to tell me about the time he was returning to his South Philly rowhome years ago.
 He was accompanied by his friend Mike Fratelli, a Philly detective.

 Byrne’s teenage daughter and wife and gone to the New Jersey shore and were staying at his in-law’s summer home.
-Byrne had remained in South Philadelphia as he had to work at the hardware store where he was the manager.
+Byrne had remained in South Philadelphia as he had to work at the hardware store he owned.
 He met Fratelli, and they had a couple of beers at their favorite corner taproom.

 They walked from the bar to Byrne’s house and when they got there, Fratelli saw that one of the basement windows and been pushed in.
 Lights were on in the basement, and they heard music.